webbardev/digitaloceanapps/readme.md

 ``npm install``
 Note: If you want to update with ``npm update`` you should run install afterward to trigger postinstall.

+3.1: Create a doctl auth context for the <DO-Team-Name>
+Note: The Team name is the name on the top-right corner of the DigitalOcean Cloud UI.

-3: Add postinstall script and
+3.2: Add postinstall script and
 ````
 "stage-get": "./scripts/getspec.sh <AUTH-CONTEXT> staging",
 "stage-update": "./scripts/updatespec.sh <AUTH-CONTEXT> staging",